Assignment 0: Git oriented

 5. What do ~, ., .., represent?
 What happens when you pass them as arguments to the cd command?

 6. Change directory to your mycode repo and find the folder named cs107e.
 What is the absolute path to this folder?
 How can you quickly change to this directory using the CS107E environment variable you created during your environment setup?
-Poke around a little in the cs107e folder to familiarize yourself to what it contains (various tools, header files, samples, etc.) Try out the pinout.py command.
+Poke around in the cs107e folder to familiarize yourself to what files it contains.
+Try out the pinout.py command.

-7. What editor do you plan on using?
-What is your plan on learning how to best use your editor? (i.e. for people using vim, you can run the vimtutor command from your terminal). .
-Tell us a bit about how you customized your editor!
+7. What editor are you using?
+What is your plan on learning how to best use your chosen editor? (i.e. for people using vim, you can run the vimtutor command from your terminal).
 Confirm you have configured git to use your chosen editor.

 8. Explain what it means to have something on $PATH.

-9. Check out tools like tmux, tabs/panes in vim / eMacs, different terminals that provide tabs/panes such as iterm for mac, etc. We want you to come up with a setup that works for you, your setup should give you the ability to have multiple terminals open, i.e you should be able to write your code in one window and make/execute that code in another without ever closing your code window.
+9. Start planning the arrangement of windows and tools you are going to want in your environment and the workflow you will use.
+We want you to come up with a setup that works for you, for sure you want to be able to keep multiple terminals open, i.e edit code in one window and compile/execute in another without ever closing out your editor.
 We cannot stress enough how much time and pain this will save you.
-Learn the key binds for your setup so you can switch between your code and your terminal window quickly.
-As an answer for this let us know what your setup is and what the key binds are to switch between your windows/tabs/panes .
+Also, learn the key bindings so you can quickly switch between your code and your shell, without reaching for your mouse.
+Tell us what your setup you are using and the commands to switch between windows/tabs/panes.

 12. Again start typing in a command, before finishing this time hit ctrl-c , what happens?